Secrets to a Healthy Heart

 If you're taking a statin as prescribed to lower your bad cholesterol, cheers to you.
 But you should also know that statins are no longer your only Rx option.
 Designed either to work with statins or on their own, newer PCSK9 inhibitors lower LDL even further — and don't have to be taken every day.
 They also appear to have very few side effects, one reason cardiologists we talked to called them “exciting” and “revolutionary” for their field.

-How much more bang do they give for their buck?
-When used alongside statins they can lower cholesterol by as much as 70 percent compared to the 50 to 60 percent reduction statins alone provide.
+How much more bang do they give for the buck?
+When used alongside statins, they can lower cholesterol by as much as 70 percent compared to the 50 to 60 percent reduction statins alone provide.

-These medications, called alirocumab (Praluent), evolocumab (Repatha) and inclisiran (Leqvio), could also be a good option on their own if you're one of the five to 10 percent of patients who can't tolerate statins.
+These medications — called alirocumab (Praluent), evolocumab (Repatha) and inclisiran (Leqvio) — could also be a good option on their own if you’re one of the 5 to 10 percent of patients who can’t tolerate statins.

-- Repatha and Praluent — These drugs were approved for use in 2015 and are the most potent non-statin drugs to come to market, says Lloyd-Jones.
+• Repatha and Praluent.
+These drugs were approved for use in 2015 and are the most potent non-statin drugs to come to market, says Lloyd-Jones.
 Studies have shown that they can lower the risk of serious cardiac events, such as heart attack and stroke, by 15 percent compared with a placebo.
-They're recommended for people with a high LDL that can't be controlled by statins, or who have a genetic condition called familial hypercholesterolemia, which can cause dangerously high cholesterol levels.
-They're novel monoclonal antibodies, or proteins made in the lab, which target and inactivate a protein in the liver that can block your body from sweeping away excess LDL cholesterol.
+They’re recommended for people with high LDL levels that can’t be controlled by statins, or those who have a genetic condition called familial hypercholesterolemia, which can cause dangerously high cholesterol levels.
+They’re novel monoclonal antibodies, or proteins made in the lab, that target and inactivate a protein in the liver that can block your body from sweeping away excess LDL cholesterol.
 A bonus is that both drugs, known as PCSK9 inhibitors, can be self-administered by an easy injection once or twice a month.
-The hitch is that they can be expensive to use.
+The hitch is that they can be expensive.

-- Leqvio was just approved for use in Europe in December 2020, but it is not approved yet in the U.S. It can be used alone or in combination with statins to lower LDL.
-It completely blocks the production of PCSK9 (that problematic liver protein that otherwise raises cholesterol.)
-“It's a potential revolution in cholesterol control” because it can be given every six months at your doctor's office, after two starter doses says Lloyd-Jones.
+• Leqvio.
+Federally approved in the U.S. in December 2021, this drug completely blocks the production of PCSK9 (that problematic liver protein that otherwise raises cholesterol).
+“It’s a potential revolution in cholesterol control” because after two starter doses, it can be given every six months at your doctor’s office, says Lloyd-Jones.
 In addition, its efficacy is comparable to other medications.

-- Nexletol — This is an oral, once-daily non-statin medication for lowering LDL cholesterol.
-It's not technically a PCSK9 inhibitor but works in a similar way by limiting your liver from producing cholesterol.
-It's not as effective as the above injectable medications: When combined with Zetia, another non-statin, it lowered cholesterol by 36 percent.
-However, it is very well tolerated by patients with minimal side effects, such as muscle aches.
-It's not yet known if it will reduce cardiac events as much as the PCSK9 inhibitors do, but ongoing clinical trials that wrap up in March 2022 will hopefully determine that.
-Lloyd-Jones calls this medication a “niche drug” and says “it's always good to have more in the armamentarium for patients who can't tolerate other drugs."
+• Nexletol.
+This is an oral, once-daily non-statin medication for lowering LDL cholesterol.
+It’s not technically a PCSK9 inhibitor but works in a similar way by limiting your liver from producing cholesterol.
+It’s not as effective as the above injectable medications — when combined with Zetia, another non-statin, it lowered cholesterol by 36 percent.
+However, it is very well tolerated by patients, with minimal side effects, such as muscle aches.
+A new study published in The New England Journal of Medicine in March 2023 found that treatment with Nexletol was associated with a lower risk of major cardiac events.